- No products in the cart.

 If you plan on travelling together with another family or group in convoy, ensure you allow plenty of extra distance between you and the vehicle in front.
 Leave space for other vehicles that may wish to overtake and slot in between you and the vehicle in front.
 Don’t leave them “nowhere to go”.
 Travelling one behind the other with no space for other vehicles is not only selfish, it is dangerous.
 It can promote frustrations in other drivers leading to road rage events and even traffic incidents.

 Their is no advantage or logical reason to travelling in close convoy, is there?
 You can’t talk to anyone in other vehicles; there can be no comfort factor as you try to emulate the speed and maneuvering of the caravan or motorhome ahead of you.
-Your breaking distances are far less, promoting the possibility of a rear ender if there is a sudden breaking event.
+Your braking distances are far less, promoting the possibility of a rear ender if there is a sudden braking event.
 If you need to converse with other travelers in your group, then you use a UHF.
 In which case, you don’t need to be in visual contact.

 Some state Traffic Regulations require long vehicles of 7.5 metres or longer to stay 60 metres behind another long vehicle.
 In ‘road train areas’, this increases to 200 metres.
 This not only provides safe braking space, but also leaves overtaking vehicles enough room to move left should a vehicle be coming in the other direction.
 Is your rig 7.5 meters or longer?
 Travelling in close convoy might give you the warm and fuzzies because you are ‘travelling together’ but it is frowned upon, selfish and dangerous.